 The program changes every year, but it has included a visit to the Fazer chocolate factory visitor center, floorball practice, a potluck dinner, and a visit to the Parliament house, including lunch with a Member of Parliament.

 Fulbright Forum on Education, Innovation, Science and Art

 Multiple days during the spring, online

-The seminar provides you an opportunity to present your studies or research and receive feedback from your fellow Fulbrighters and the audience from the Helsinki area.
+The seminar provides you an opportunity to present your studies or research and receive feedback from your fellow Fulbrighters and a wider audience.
 The seminar is compulsory for all of the grantees.
 It is open to the public and free of charge.
-Please feel free to promote the event among faculty and students in your home institution.
+Please feel free to promote the event to your colleagues, friends, and family.